 Sometime after the end of the Anglo-Boer War Sawyer moved to India where he remained for many years - at least

-until after the end of World War One.
+until after his second marriage in 1931.
 He served with the Karachi Artillery Volunteers eventually attaining the

 rank of Lieutenant Colonel in the Indian Volunteer Forces.
-He remained in India During World War One and was
+While in India During World War One and was attached

-attached to 2nd Brigade, Mobile Artillery.
-He was awarded the British War and Victory Medal.
-Additionally he
+to the 2nd Brigade, Mobile Artillery.
+He was awarded the British War Medal.
+Additionally, had he received the

 Arthur Weston - Photographer

 52 & 53 New Gate Street, London, E.C., England